 The Wonder of Woollies

-The fourth annual informal Christmas Jumper, Hat, Scarf and Gloves Parade.
+The fifth (doesn’t time fly!) annual informal Christmas Jumper, Hat, Scarf and Gloves Parade.
 Wear your new woollies with pride and show the world how warm and cosy you feel.
 Get up off the sofa, move those legs towards the park and laugh with gusto in the face of Jack Frost.
 Any onlookers caught smirking on the sidelines will be condemned to suffer runny noses all year round.

 Reed orl abaht it!